 A progressive independent commercial business, created by Act of Parliament.
 Our portfolio includes the whole of Regent Street and much of St James’s in London’s West End, prime regional shopping centres, Windsor Great Park, rural land and coastline, and the UK’s seabed.

-We welcome permit holders, both individual and riding schools.
-Enjoy riding in Windsor Great Park to experience a landscape that provides a collection of wide paved roads and twisting woodland trails to suit all abilities.
-Please note that all types of permit holders share our horse tracks and our extensive private road network.
+Enjoy riding in Windsor Great Park and Swinley Forest to experience a landscape that provides a collection of wide paved roads and twisting woodland trails to suit all abilities.

 Where to ride

 These are some of our riders’ favourite locations within Windsor Great Park and across the wider estate.
 For full details of all of our horse tracks, and other areas where you are able to ride, please view ourPermitted Horse Riding Routes map.

 Offering enchanting woodland trails for horse riders through grand oak trees, some of which are over 800 years old.
 From here, you can ride along the horse track to the peak of Snow Hill and enjoy stunning views across historic Windsor and Eton.
 Visit our page on The Long Walk and Deer Park for more information about this area.

 Trot down the oak-lined avenue of Queen Anne’s Ride, named after the 18th Century Queen’s fondness for a horse drawn carriage ride along this path.
 Then ride alongside the Jubilee Statue, the only sculpture to have been commissioned of The Queen on horseback, and admire the view from on high towards Windsor Castle below.
 Visit our page on Queen Anne’s Ride and Stag Meadow for more information about this area.